AP Bren: Roster Changes Prior to the M2 World Championship

-On 10 January 2020, KarlTzy, Pheww and Lastii joined the player roster with the addition of Duckey who signed up to as the head coach.
+On 10 January 2020, KarlTzy, Pheww and Lastii joined the player roster with the addition of Ducky who signed up to as the head coach.
 FlapTzy later joined the team on 2 July 2020.
 At that time, Coco changed his role from becoming part of the official playing roster to analyst.

 In October 2020, they won the MPL Season 6 championship in a best of 7 series, winning against Smart Omega Esports 4 games to 2.
 This was their second title since Aether Main and their first as the Bren franchise.

 On 23 January 2021, Bren Esports won the championship for the M2 World Championships held in Singapore, winning against Burmese Ghouls 4 games to 3.
 The team had to climb up from the lower bracket by defeating two Indonesian powerhouse teams, RRQ Hoshi and Alter Ego to arrange a rematch against Burmese Ghouls.
 The Bren Esports team won $140,000 from the $300,000 prize pool money, with another $3,000 awarded to the MVP of the match, Carry Karl "KarlTzy" Nepomuceno.

 During the Offseason on 6 December 2021, M2 World Champions MVP Karl Gabriel "KarlTzy" Nepomuceno announces his departure from Bren Esports.
 He has spent 4 seasons with Bren, joining in Season 5, winning a Esports Gold Medal in the 2019 Southeast Asian Games, the MPL Philippines Season 6 Champion, and M2 World Championship Finals MVP.
 On 11 December 2021, Ejhay left the team and later became the coach for the Sunsparks MLBB team.